FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 You can take a short cut and purchase a small solar generator for a reasonable cost.
 Here are a few options that are lightweight and inexpensive.
 You can charge them a number of ways so if you don’t have solar panels yet, you can still buy one of these generators and add panels later if wanted.

 Pure Sine Wave Backup Portable Battery Generator

 This is an impressive power pack with outlets for all your needs.
 At just over 5 lbs this is light enough and small enough that even those living in small apartments in town can have some backup power on hand in a cabinet!

 Ground Zero makes solar generators that address a lot of different energy needs.
 The Yeti 150 is ideal for those that want some basic back up power.
-It will store 150 amp hours of power and at $200 it is something to consider for those that are not into getting into a major project putting together their own.

 Ground Zero sells their own brand of solar panels but for the money I would just buy a different and less expensive brand.
 If you have higher needs for energy storage Ground Zero offers generators that can provide back up power for a whole household.